How to Fix an ATV That Dies When You Give It Gas

 Check Your Air Filter

-If you’ve noticed that your engine stalls when giving it throttle, the problem could be a dirty air filter.
+If you’ve noticed that your engine stalls while giving gas, the problem could be a dirty ATV air filter.

 A restricted air filter will make your engine run odd and cause it to stall out.
 The easiest way to check your air filter is to remove it and see how dirty it is.
 A dirty air filter is quite obvious.
 Also, make sure you take the air filter out of the bag or carton before installing, I’ve seen it happen more than once.